mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/02/2022-review.md

 - [Deploy OCI artifacts and Helm charts the GitOps way with Config Sync ](https://cloud.google.com/blog/products/containers-kubernetes/gitops-with-oci-artifacts-and-config-sync)

 I was one of the main maintainers of the very popular [**Online Boutique repository**](https://github.com/GoogleCloudPlatform/microservices-demo).
 I proudly added more security in there (NetworkPolicies, AuthorizationPolicies, Seccomp profile, Security Context, secure container images, etc.).
 I created the Online Boutique’s Helm chart.
 [Check these stories out](https://medium.com/p/246119e46d53)!

+I created the [**Config Management and Service Mesh workshop**](https://acm-workshop.alwaysupalwayson.com/).
+It's a step-by-step guide to setup a secure GKE environment with services such as ASM, Cloud Armor, GKE Security Posture, Config Sync, Policy Controller, Dataplane V2, Artifact Registry, Spanner, Memorystore (Redis), etc. Everything is deployed with Config Connector and Config Sync.
+3 sample apps are leveraged: Whereami, Online Boutique and Bank of Anthos.
+3 personas are involved: Org Admin, Platform Admin and Apps Operator.
+Customers and Googlers gave me great feedback.
+It was my sandbox to learn and play with products and feed my friction logs.

 ## Blogs